ssuryanarayanan/Qi-Docs/docs/Overview.md

-After obtaining Qi REST API access keys by visiting [qi.osisoft.com](https://qi.osisoft.com), samples of clients using Qi can be found by visiting the <a href="https://github.com/osisoft/Qi-Samples" target="_blank">Qi-Samples Repository</a> on GitHub.
+After obtaining Qi REST API access keys from [qi.osisoft.com](https://qi.osisoft.com), samples of clients using Qi can be found on the <a href="https://github.com/osisoft/Qi-Samples" target="_blank">Qi-Samples</a> repository on GitHub.

 Your tenant is a self-contained entity within Qi and can be utilized to define 3 different objects to store and manage data: